Douglas N. Harris: Policy engagement and public impact

-Harris directs the State of the Nation Project, a bipartisan initiative that tracks national progress on 37 measures across 15 topics.
-He also edits the Live Handbook of Education Policy Research, a digital reference published by the Association for Education Finance and Policy.
+Harris edits the Live Handbook of Education Policy Research, a digital reference published by the Association for Education Finance and Policy.

 He has advised governors in several states, the United States Department of Education, and the Obama and Biden transition teams, and has testified before the U.S. Senate's Health, Education, Labor, and Pensions Committee.
 He contributes occasional commentary to the Brookings Brown Center.

 His research has been cited by major national media outlets, including The New York Times, The Washington Post, The Wall Street Journal, NPR, Fox News, and CNN.
 Education Week listed him among the top 25 U.S. education scholars.
 The New York Times has quoted his work on topics such as school vouchers, COVID-19 school closures, and education spending.